Catholic University Style Guide

 The Technology Exception Form is used if the equipment you are required to purchase is not on the CUA Storefront.
 Exception requested could be due to upgrade configuration and/or a different brand is required.
 Attachments with this form includes the complete technical specifications of the technology hardware requested, vendor’s quotation which MUST include the 3-year warranty and a complete explanation as to the need for this technology hardware.
 Technology Services will review the specifications indicated in the quote and either deny or approve the justification provided for the purchase.
 All purchase for technology hardware MUST be via Catholic University’s Purchase Order, unless, a pre-approval was done for use of PCard.

-A direct pay is an expedited disbursement via electronic transfer.
-Direct pay allows Catholic University to directly deposit invoice payments into the bank account the vendor or contractor specifies.
+A payment request is an expedited disbursement via electronic transfer.
+Payment Request allows Catholic University to directly deposit invoice payments into the bank account the vendor or contractor specifies.

-The Direct Pay form is used for vendor or contractor payments via ACH, not paper check.
+The Payment Request form is used for vendor or contractor payments via ACH, not paper check.
 It is also used for payments not requiring a Purchase Order or reimburse individuals who are not University faculty or staff but who have incurred University-approved expenses such as honorarium, guest lecturers or researchers.

-Online Vendor RegistrationAll University vendors and contractors are required to complete and submit their company’s information through the University Supplier Registration page.
-Strategic Sourcing will then review, validate and approve or deny a vendor and provide the reason(s), if it is disapproved.
+Online Vendor RegistrationAll University vendors and contractors are required to complete and submit their company’s information through the Payment Works Registration page.
+Strategic Sourcing will then review, validate and approve or deny a vendor and provide the reason(s) if it is disapproved.

 Payments to Foreign Nationals